 Dr. Manfred Olson

 Built in 1965, the Planetarium opened its doors in 1966 and was named after Manfred Olson (1903-1966), a professor of physics from 1931 to 1963.
 A native of Wisconsin, Olson’s 32-year career took him to such places as the University of Chicago Metallurgical Laboratory (1943) and to Los Alamos, New Mexico (1947-1949) as senior physicist in the research and development of Geiger counter systems.
-In 1943, Olson served as Coordinator of the Air Force Training Program at the Milwaukee State Teachers College.
-He also served as chair of the Physics Department for many years.
 Upon retiring from UWM in 1963, he became the Planetarium director and a part-time lecturer in the Physics Department.

 The Planetarium is equipped with a Spitz A3P optomechanical projector that projects stars, planets, the Sun, and the Moon on the Planetarium’s 30-foot dome.
 Four digital projectors and separate special projectors are also used for visual effects such a rotating Milky Way Galaxy and the Aurora Borealis.
 The Observatory deck on the roof of the Physics building is used for our stargazing sessions.
 We own and operate a Meade 10″ LX200, Meade 226, Celestron-8, Astroscan, Unitron D102, and a 12-inch Meade reflector telescope.